Register a Georgia Foreign LLC

 - Signature of an authorized person

-Ready to do business in The Peach State?
+Ready to go?
 You can Register Your Foreign LLC in Georgia now with Northwest.

-Georgia charges $230 to submit your Application for Certificate of Authority online and $235 to file by mail.
+Georgia charges $235 to submit your Application for Certificate of Authority online or by mail.
 If you need expedited filing, the state charges an additional $120 for two-day processing or $275 for same-day processing.
 Need it even sooner?
 Pay $1,200 for one-hour expedited filing.

 Note: If you need same-day processing, you’ll have to submit your application to the state before noon on a business day.)